Rezi/svelte-gestures/README.md

 ## Swipe

-Swipe action fires `swipe` event: `event.detail.direction`.
+Swipe action fires `swipe` event: `event.detail`.
+With properties `direction` and target. `target` is an EventTarget (HTMLElement) of the swipe action.
+The target is recorded when swipe starts.
 It accepts props as parameter: `{ timeframe: number; minSwipeDistance: number; touchAction: string }` with default values 300ms, 60px and `none`.
 Swipe is fired if preset distance in proper direction is done in preset time.
 You can use the [touchAction](https://developer.mozilla.org/en/docs/Web/CSS/touch-action) parameter to control the default behaviour of the browser.
 For example if you only use left/right swipe and want to keep the default browser behaviour (scrolling) for up/down swipe use `touchAction: 'pan-y'`.